SEB-Core/u1_lesson_VSCode/README.md

 3. Select **Import from file** → pick the downloaded `student.code-profile`
 4. Click **Create & Switch**

+This profile is a _pre-configured_ setup for VS Code.
+It installs the exact extensions and settings you’ll need for this course (like Python, Prettier, and Django support) and turns off tools and settings that could get in the way.
+By importing it, you’ll skip a bunch of setup headaches and start with the same environment as your classmates and instructors.
+That means fewer surprises, cleaner code formatting, and more time spent learning instead of troubleshooting your editor.

 _"Buckle your seatbelt, Dorothy - cuz Kansas, is goin' bye-bye."_